minusmo/minusmo/README.md

 ### Problems due to Lack of Appropriate Digital Solutions between Human and Machine(which bridges other human)
 - [ ] Lack of proper digital solution for recording and analyzing Human life by themselves.
 - [ ] Lack of efficient and easy way to utilize computing resource and construct own solution by Human without knowledge of IT systems.
+- [ ] Lack of rich and explicit way to see(visualize) the network between each other in Social Network.

 [![streak](https://github-readme-streak-stats.herokuapp.com/?user=minusmo&theme=java-dark)](https://github.com/minusmo)
 [![minusmo's github stats](https://github-readme-stats.vercel.app/api?username=minusmo&show_icons=true&theme=codeSTACKr)](https://github.com/minusmo)